fwachsmuth/Filmkorn-Raw-Scanner/README.md

 - Mac: **Enable** Settings -> General -> Sharing -> Remote Login, then click (i) and enable "Allow full disk access for remote users"
 - "Start" the Projector by pushing its "Fwd" Key.
 This gives power on the transformer.
 - Set Aperture to 8.
 Smaller apertures will cause severe diffraction blurring and is not recommended.
-- Check `camera.shutter_speed` in scanner.px (on the Raspi)
+- Check `camera.shutter_speed` in scanner.py (on the Raspi)
-- Raspi: `cd /home/pi/code/Filmkorn-Raw-Scanner/raspi`
+- Raspi: `cd /home/pi/Filmkorn-Raw-Scanner/raspi`
 - Raspi: Adjust Target Path in `lsyncd.conf` if needed
 - Raspi: `lsyncd lsyncd.conf &`.
 (Using a separate shell here might make sense to let lsync not bleed into the scanner's log output)
-- Raspi: `python3 /home/pi/code/Filmkorn-Raw-Scanner/raspi/scanner.py`
+- Raspi: `python3 /home/pi/Filmkorn-Raw-Scanner/raspi/scanner.py`
 - Mac: `python3 cineDNG_creator.py -i /Volumes/Filme/raw-intermediates/ -o /Volumes/Filme/CinemaDNG/. --cinema-dng --keep-running`

 ## Using CinemaDNG